-April 22 is Earth Day and PAN is pleased to host a PAN Presents… special Earth Day webinar with Dr. Maya Gislason.
-This webinar will present opportunities to think about an equity approach to climate change – what are some of the impacts of climate change on health equity?
+April 22 is Earth Day and PAN was pleased to host a PAN Presents… special Earth Day webinar with Dr. Maya Gislason.
+This webinar presented opportunities to think about an equity approach to climate change – what are some of the impacts of climate change on health equity?
 How can we understand the relationship between inequity and climate change?
 And how can we apply this to our work to make change?

-We have been privileged to hear Dr. Gislason speak and we are sure that she will bring important learnings and considerations for our members, allies and the community at large.
-Learn more about Dr. Gislason in her bio below and register today!
+Dr. Gislason brought important learnings and considerations for our members, allies and the community at large.
+Learn more about Dr. Gislason in her bio below.

 This special webinar is the first of a two-part series from PAN Presents… on climate change and environmental issues.

 - HIV and hepatitis C organization staff and volunteers, including harm reduction workers